FriendsOfCake/crud/docs/listeners/api-query-log.rst

-Api Query Log
+API Query Log
 =============

 .. note::

 	This feature requires the :doc:`API listener<api>` to work.

 This listener appends query log information to the API responses